-ACPP's sister organization, Alabama Arise, is a 501(c)(4) advocacy organization, formed in 1988, that comprises the same membership.
+ACPP's sister organization, Alabama Arise, is a 501(c)(4) advocacy organization, formed in 1988, with the same membership.

 ACPP uses three kinds of activities to promote fairer state policies toward low-income Alabamians: